 Graduates entering the creative arts and design sector can expect:

-- a higher than average likelihood of being self-employed or freelance;
+- a higher than average likelihood of being self-employed or freelance, or of working on short-term contracts;

 - working hours to vary enormously, from regular office hours to working evenings and weekends, and the flexibility of choosing your hours as a freelancer;